kitakagrace/pcl-hr/README.md

 File Structure is simply seen

-As for php sessions for login i have required the sessionLogger php script into the navbar php script since the navbar is required everywhere in both reps and staff page
+As for php sessions for login i have required the sessionLogger php script into the navbar php script since the navbar is required everywhere in both reps and staff page.